MaynardMiner/SWARM/README.md

 RVN WALLET: RKirUe978mBoa2MRWqeMGqDzVAKTafKh8H

-SWARM uses the following programs to help with oc tuning/rig setup:
+SWARM uses the following programs to help with oc tuning/rig setup,

+Thank you to the developers that created them:

 -nvidiainspector